My Child has a Learning Disability in math

 Essential skill: Math calculations

 The first essential skill of math is the ability to perform math calculations: addition, subtraction, multiplication, and division.
-It takes approximately five years to master math calculations.
+It takes approximately five years to master math calculations (kindergarten to grade 5).
+Once a student masters math calculation skills, they need to apply these skills to solving everyday classroom and real-world math problems.
 All of the math problems that we have to solve, such as money problems, measurement problems (temperature, volume, weight), word problems, estimating- rely on the skill of math calculations.
-The young learner has to know how to manipulate numbers to solve everyday classroom and real-world math problems.

-what it looks like when math is under-developed
+what does it look like when math calculation skills are under-developed?

 Children who struggle with math will commonly show poor math symbol formation, poor spacing or aligning of numbers, and errors when following math procedures for adding, subtracting, multiplying, and dividing.
-They might mix up these two types of math calculations.
-Or, they may be able to solve one-digit math problems by ‘adding up’ or ‘counting down’ using their fingers as a guide.
-But they end up not being able to solve math problems that include two or more digits, or math problems that consist of more than one step.
-The answers they offer might be very far off target from the true answer.
+They might mix up these two types of math calculations. they might not know how to do one-digit addition or subtraction problems.
+Or, they may be able to do simple addition and subtraction (often using manipulatives such as their using their fingers), but then not be able to do addition or subtraction for 2- or 3- digit numbers.
+Multi-step math problems may be too challenging for them. when they arrive at an answer, they cannot verify whether the answer ‘makes sense’ (a number sense skill), even if their answer is far off from the actual answer.
 When children struggle with these basic aspects of math, they will also have difficulty applying the skill of math calculations to solving everyday math problems at school and elsewhere.

 ready for a deeper dive?